wagtail/wagtail/docs/reference/pages/panels.rst

     This is a powerful but complex feature which will take some space to cover, so we'll skip over it for now.
 For a full explanation on the usage of ``InlinePanel``, see :ref:`inline_panels`.

+.. topic:: Collapsing InlinePanels to save space

+    Note that you can use ``classname="collapsible collapsed"`` to load the panel collapsed under its heading in order to save space in the Wagtail admin.
+    See :ref:`my-reference-label` for more details on ``collapsible`` usage.

 FieldRowPanel